JakePartusch/serverlessui/README.md

   Deploying Websites to AWS on Easy Mode
 </h3>
 <p align="center">
-  Serverless UI is a free, open source command-line utility for quickly building and deploying serverless applications to AWS
+  Serverless UI is a free, open source command-line utility for quickly building and deploying serverless applications on AWS
 </p>

-- **Bring your own UI** Doesn't matter if it's React, Vue, Svelte, or JQuery.
+- **Bring your own UI** It doesn't matter if it's React, Vue, Svelte or JQuery.
 If it compiles down to static files, then it is supported.

 - **Serverless Functions** Your functions become endpoints, automatically.
-Serverless UI deploys your functions as Node.js lambdas behind a CDN and API Gateway for an optimal blend of performance and scalability.
+Serverless UI deploys each function in your `/functions` directory as a Node.js lambda behind a CDN and API Gateway for an optimal blend of performance and scalability.

 - **Deploy Previews** Automatically deploy each iteration of your application with a separate URL to continuously integrate and test with confidence.

 - **Custom Domains** Quickly configure a custom domain to take advantage of production deploys!

 - **TypeScript Support** Write your serverless functions in JavaScript or TypeScript.
-Either way, they'll be bundled down extremely quickly with esbuild and deployed as individual Node.js 14 lambdas.
+Either way, they'll be bundled down extremely quickly and deployed as Node.js 14 lambdas.

 - **Own your code** Skip the 3rd Party services — get all of the benefits and security of a hosted AWS application, without going through a middleman.
 Deploy to a new AWS account, or an existing account and get up and running in five minutes!